DOGE-Train: Discrete Optimization on GPU with End-to-end Training: Experiments

-where $d(t)$ is the dual objective at time $t$, $d^*$ is the optimal (or best known) objective value of the Lagrange relaxation~\eqref{eq:dual-problem} and $d_{init}$ is the objective value before optimization as computed by~\cite{abbas2021fastdog}.
-Additionally we also report per dataset averages of relative dual gap integral $g_I = \int g(t)dt$~\cite{berthold_primal_heuristics}, best objective value ($E$) and time taken ($t$) to obtain best objective.
-To cater the dominating effect of worse initial lower bounds on $g_I$ (as $g(t)$ can be close to $1$ at $t \approx 0$) we start calculating $g_\I$ after a few rounds of our solver are completed.
-This start time is then also used to evaluate other algorithms for a fair comparison.
-To evaluate CPU solvers we use an AMD EPYC 7702 CPU.
-For the GPU solvers we use either one NVIDIA RTX 8000 (48GB) or A100 (80GB) GPU depending on instance size.
+As main evaluation metric we report convergence plots of the relative dual gap $g(t) \in [0,1]$ at time $t$ by $ g(t) = \min\left(\frac{d^* - d(t)}{d^* - d_{init}}, 1.0\right) $ where $d(t)$ is the dual objective at time $t$, $d^*$ is the optimal (or best known) objective value of the Lagrange relaxation~\eqref{eq:dual-problem} and $d_{init}$ is the objective before optimization as computed by~\cite{abbas2021fastdog}.
+Additionally we also report per dataset averages of best objective value ($E$), time taken ($t$) to obtain best objective and relative dual gap integral $g_I = \int g(t)dt$~\cite{berthold_primal_heuristics}.
+The latter metric $g_I$ allows to measure quality of the solution in conjunction with time take to obtain this solution.